Skip to main content

 I am a Senior Fellow of Advance HE.
 Winner of a National Teaching Fellowship Award (NTFS, 2020), Winner of a Collaborative Award for Teaching Excellence (CATE, 2019), graduate of Advanced HE's Aurora Programme for Leadership Development for Women in HE (2022).

-I achieved my PhD in Shakespeare in 2019.
-I have an MA (with Distinction) from The Royal Central School of Speech and Drama, London, and a BA (Hons) in Drama and Theatre Studies from the University of Hull.
+I achieved my PhD in 2019 in Applied Shakespeare.
+I have an MA (with Distinction) from The Royal Central School of Speech and Drama, London; and a BA (Hons) in Drama and Theatre Studies from the University of Hull.

 I gained QTLS in 2011 from the Society of Education and Training.

-I manage the collaboration with Northumbria Police, and I have also developed and led the academic partnership with Live Theatre, Newcastle.
+I manage the award winning (CATE) educational partnership with the office for the Police Crime Commissioner and Northumbria Police, and I have also developed and led the academic partnership with Live Theatre, Newcastle.
 I have created extensive links and networks with clients external to the University and attempted to embed external engagement opportunities across the curriculum.
 Ensuring students experience authentic workplace experience, ahead of graduation, has become the heart of my passion for capturing their innate innovation and creativity, which ensures a visionary, yet achievable focus for the curriculum.

 My career trajectory and teaching have been characterised by my conviction to embed the notion of social change as an integral part of teaching and learning, which in turn impacts a capacity to drive positive change through a transformative educational experience.
 My teaching focuses on collaborative learning, transcending institutional and civic boundaries, and driving and underpinning curricula with participatory action research which develops the critical reflexivity of students.

-1) Embedding employability in the curriculum via client-led and academic/industry collaborations.
-Creating an exchange platform for sharing good practice and enhancing the scope for further collaborative approaches to the curriculum and pedagogy.
+1) Embedding employability in the curriculum via client-led and academic/industry collaborations, enhancing the scope for further collaborative approaches to the curriculum and pedagogy.

-2) Participatory practice, creating work that is led by the community and for the community, mostly to create social change and transformative educational experience.
+2) Participatory practice, creating work that is led by the community and for the community, mostly to create social change and transformative educational experience (including Transformative experiences with Shakespeare's plays, Applied Theatre and Participatory Theatre).